Vision for Good Report

 - Infrastructure or capital requests (e.g., building campaigns or major renovations)

 - Organizations requested by customers or government officials

 Submitting a Charitable Contributions Application

 Medical Mission Trip Product Contributions

-Johnson & Johnson Vision provides select surgical supplies (specific to cataract procedures) to physicians who volunteer their time and professional skills to take part in overseas medical missions.
+Johnson & Johnson Vision provides select surgical supplies (specific to cataract procedures) to physicians who volunteer their time and talent to serve in overseas medical missions.